Wookey Church

 6 Fenny Castle is an earthwork “motte and bailey” castle, probably from11th/13th centuries most likely private rather than military.

 5 (GR502 448) Follow 300m to Brookwell Cottage and go R. Descend for 600m go sharp L by One Elm Farm, then after 100m at sharp R go ahead through metal gate.
-Keep hedge L and where it ends go straight ahead, cross stile and at cattle trough bear slightly R to stile to L of the smaller (L) of two white houses ahead.
+Keep hedge L and where it ends continue ahead, over stile and at cattle trough bear slightly R to stile to L of the smaller (L) of two white houses ahead.
 At road go R 20m to junction (if cropped, follow field boundary to emerge on road and go L 50m) [1.4Km]

 6 (GR508 440) Go L (SP Polsham) - after 200m the mound of Fenny Castle(6) can be seen on R - and follow for 500m to cross bridge.
 After further 400m go L along drive to Melsbury Farm.
 After 350m cross bridge, go over stile on R then 100m to cross footbridge ahead.
 Immediately over bridge go L and follow with River Sheppey on L for 1.2Km taking great care at field boundaries to keep by the side of the river.
 At steps on R. ascend to road and go R for 200m to reach the A39.
 The bus stop for Wells is to the R and that for Glastonbury and Yeovil is across the road 100m ahead by the Memorial Hall [2.9Km]